Network For Teaching Entrepreneurship

 The Network for Teaching Entrepreneurship (formerly National Foundation for Teaching Entrepreneurship), also referred to as NFTE (pronounced Nifty), is an international nonprofit organization providing entrepreneurship training and educational programs to middle and high school students, college students, and adults.
 Much of NFTE's work focuses specifically on young people in underserved communities.

-Through the organization's patented entrepreneurship education, NFTE helps young people build entrepreneurial creativity and skills.
-Since 1987, NFTE has reached more than a million young people, and currently has programs in 25 states across the U.S. and 14 countries around the globe.

 NFTE provides highly academic programs and has worked with established universities such as Columbia University and University of Pennsylvania to develop programming that inspires learners to recognize opportunity and plan for successful futures by pursuing educational opportunities and by encouraging starting their own businesses.

 History

 Founded in 1987 by business executive and entrepreneur Steve Mariotti, while he was a public high school teacher in New York City's South Bronx, NFTE was started up as a program to prevent high school dropout and improve academic performance among at-risk urban students.
 Combining his business background with his desire to teach at-risk students, Mariotti developed his concept based on the theory that low-income youth when given an opportunity in entrepreneurship, can employ their innate "street smarts" to develop "academic smarts" and "business smarts".

 The organization's supporters include leading global companies, successful entrepreneurs and business leaders, family foundations, and respected philanthropic organizations.